Although it has been around under various names for the past 40 years, Flybe was never an airline for the masses.

 Despite Jason's heartfelt words, there are a number of other locations that owe just as much to Flybe in terms of connections to the wider world.

-And if you live in the Isle of Man, Flybe's service can literally be a lifeline.
+If you live in the Isle of Man, Flybe's service has literally been a lifeline.

-The airline has a contract with the government to transfer NHS patients from the island to medical facilities in Liverpool when they require treatment that cannot be provided closer to home.
+The airline had a contract with the government to transfer NHS patients from the island to medical facilities in Liverpool when they required treatment that could not be provided closer to home.

 Small wonder, then, that Ben Bradshaw, the MP whose Exeter constituency is close to Flybe's base, has spoken of the "valuable connectivity" that the carrier provides.